 EN | European norm

 The following described quality requirements are made up of the market demands, the normative requirements and as well as of the requirements from the EU regulation “Medical Device Regulations 2017/745”, Medical Device Directive 93/42/EEC and German law for medical devices.

 The requirements which are described here apply in addition to the product-related specifications and drawings.

 For the manufacture of surgical instruments only approved materials are to be used.

-These are listed either in the DIN EN ISO 7153-1 “Surgical Instruments - Materials - Part 1: Metals” or the specifications of the drawing apply.
+These are listed in the DIN EN ISO 7153-1 “Surgical Instruments - Materials - Part 1: Metals” and are binding for the manufacturer or the specifications of the correponding drawing apply.
 Forged parts have to be free from folds, voids and discontinuities.

 The hardness of the instruments is to be carried out according to the drawing or if not specifically listed, according to DIN EN ISO 7153-1.
 The hardness test is to be carried out in accordance with the standards DIN EN ISO 6507-1, DIN EN ISO 6508-1 or DIN ISO 3738-1.

 The work test certificates 3.1 according to DIN EN 10204 are to be archived 10 years after delivery.